Small bowel enteroscopy

 - Unexplained bleeding from the bowel

-- Insert a feeding tube for people who have had surgery to remove the stomach, or who have problems with food passing through their stomach due to a blockage
+- Insert a feeding tube if your stomach has been removed through surgery, or you have problems with food passing through your stomach, due to a blockage

 - Remove polyps before they grow too large or have the potential to become cancerous